Orchlon school

 Orchlon School is a bilingual school with an international secondary education curriculum.
 Orchlon school is one of a number of schools in Mongolia which offer the Cambridge International A level program.
 From its beginning Orchlon school has emphasized mathematics and sciences, with teaching carried out in both English and Mongolian.
 Orchlon school students have won awards from International Mathematics and Science Olympiads.

 Orchlon school is the first school in Mongolia to offer Cambridge Secondary Qualifications in all levels.
-Orchlon School became the Cambridge International Centre in July 2008 and was the first to provide Mongolian students with same opportunities as students in 6000 schools in 150 countries around the world.
+Orchlon School became the Cambridge International Centre in July 2008 and was the first to provide Mongolian students with same opportunities as students in 6000 schools in 150 countries.
 Cambridge International Examinations has different programmes and qualifications specially designed for primary, middle, and high school students.
 Orchlon School started with the International General Certificate of Secondary Education (IGCSE) qualification awarded to 15- to 16-year-old students.
 In the 2010–2011 school year Orchlon started to offer the Cambridge "A" level programme.
 From 2010 to 2011 school year Orchlon School was awarded membership of the Cambridge International Primary Programme by fulfilling all standards required from Cambridge International Examinations.
 As a result, Orchlon School became the only school in Mongolia to offer National and International qualifications in all levels including primary, middle, high school and upper school levels.

 The Cambridge International Secondary Education qualifications available at Orchlon School are as follows: